Smart Home & AI Devices Worth Buying

 Verdict✅ Best value pick

-4. Robot Vacuums with AI
+4. Smart Home AI Devices: Robot Vacuums

 Robot vacuums have crossed a threshold in 2026: the best models can now map your home, avoid obstacles intelligently (including socks and cables), and return to their dock automatically.
 If you’re still vacuuming manually, this is the upgrade with the highest quality-of-life return.